ABOUT GHOST STORY GAMES

 We are seeking a highly experienced and talented lighting artist to supplement our worldbuilding team.
 The ideal candidate will enhance our environmental storytelling and must demonstrate an understanding of how light, shadow, and color can help build richer environments.
 This position also requires a thorough grasp on how lighting can enhance the user experience by guiding the player and immersing the player by behaving ‘as expected’.

 - The opportunity to work on a creatively ambitious project in the immersive sim genre.

-- Open Communication: Our team members are welcome to join any meeting, and we have a flat structure.
+- Open Communication: Our team members are welcome to join any meeting, and we have a mostly flat structure.
 Do you have a question or a concern?
-Just walk up to anyone and ask!
+Just walk up to (or Slack) anyone and ask!
 Team-based decision making is important to us, regardless of your position – every opinion counts and is considered.

 - The Space: We love our studio space and all the comfortable perks that come with it, such as a fully stocked kitchen (drinks, fruit, snacks, breakfast food), plenty of shops, restaurants, services and urgent care within walking distance, a game room, a quiet room, outdoor deck, free parking, public transportation connections including the Amtrak train into Boston + NY and maybe, just maybe, we have a bathysphere whiskey bar.

 - Free Merchandise: Every new employee is welcomed with an onboarding swag package to make sure they blend right in.
 Additionally, each of our team members can expect to receive a new merchandise item every time one goes live in our fan store.
 For fans of other Take-Two studios, there is a discounted employee store where you can find the latest games and swag from our sister studios.